electricimp/BG96_GPS/README.md

 server.log("Enabling GNSS and getting fix...");

 BG96_GPS.enableGNSS({
-    // Note: Non-assist cold fix time can be up to 12.5 min if new almanacs and ephemerides need to be fetched "maxPosTime" : 90,
+    // NOTE Non-assist cold fix time can be up to 12.5 mins
+    //      if new almanacs and ephemerides need to be fetched "maxPosTime" : 90,
     "checkFreq" : 10,
     "onLocation" : onLocation